makrai/notes/liang-22-multi-modal-sarcasm-detection-via-cross-modal-graph-convolution.md

 # Abstract

-* increasing popularity of posting multimodal messages online, many recent
+* increasing popularity of posting multimodal messages online
 * we: multi-modal sarcasm detection by constructing a cross-modal graph for each instance to explicitly draw the ironic relations between textual and visual modalities.
-Specifically, we first
   1. detect the objects paired with descriptions of the image modality, enabling the learning of important **visual** information.
   2. the descriptions of the objects are served as a bridge to determine the